Quirks of the Financial Aid Application: Answers to Some FAFSA FAQ

 When completing the FAFSA, include all the schools you might apply to.
 You must list at least one, and you can go up to 10.
 List all of them now to make sure you don’t miss out on available financial aid by adding colleges later.
 Don’t forget…first come, first served.
 You can delete colleges from your list later if you choose to do so.

-If you have more than 10 schools you’d like to apply to, list your favorite 10 first (maybe the ones with the earliest financial aid deadlines?).
+If you have more than 10 schools to which you’d like to apply, list your favorite 10 first.
 After you submit and receive your Student Aid Report (SAR), you can go back into the FAFSA, delete the original 10, and add up to 10 more.

-Let’s start with this…”as of today.”
-When providing figures about bank balances, the value of investments, etc., use the value “as of today”— not yesterday or when the student starts college.
+When providing figures about bank balances, investments, etc., use the value “as of today”— not yesterday or when the student starts college.